- Timelines for Postgraduate Research Programmes

 - Supporting Supervisors

 The PGR School offers training to support supervisors at all levels of experience and knowledge.
 Please visit the dedicated handbook section for more information and dates.

 Supervisor Drop-Ins (during lockdown)

-We've replaced our supervisor breakfasts during lockdown with a monthly supervisor drop-in session.
-The first of these will take place on Tuesday 16th June at 1400-1600.
+We've replaced our supervisor breakfasts during lockdown with a monthly supervisor drop-in session on Tuesdays at 1400-1600.
 These are informal times when you can meet with other supervisors to chat over any cases or queries you may have relating to your PGR students.
 You don't have to stay for the full time, although you're welcome to, of course!
 We'll also try to add some themed sessions from time to time.